How Does Dental Insurance Work? A Complete Guide

 Will dental insurance cover preventive care?

 Yes, dental plans will cover preventive care.
 This is a standard of all dental insurance policies.
-Primarily, they will cover up to 100% of the costs for these services.
+They will primarily cover up to 100% of the costs for these services.

 I have medical coverage - does it include dental insurance?

-However, if you do not receive medical coverage from your employer, you would need to purchase a dental plan from a dental insurance company.
+However, if you do not receive medical coverage from your employer, you must purchase a dental plan from a dental insurance company.
 Most health plans do not offer dental benefits.
 Unfortunately, it is not deemed an essential health benefit for individuals 18 and older.

 Will there be a waiting period before my dental coverage begins?

 This will depend greatly on your dental plan.
 Group plans typically don’t have a waiting period.
-However, individual dental insurance plans do, even if you choose to visit network dentists.
+However, even if you visit network dentists, individual dental insurance plans do.
 This can be anywhere from 6 to 12 months.
 In addition, major restorative procedures may have a waiting period of up to 2 years.

 Want to Learn More?
 Contact Us

-We understand that the health of you and your family is one of your utmost priorities.
-If you would like to learn more about dental plans give us a call at 800-797-0327.
+We understand that your and your family's health is one of your utmost priorities.
+If you would like to learn more about dental plans, give us a call at 800-797-0327.
 Or, request a free quote and hear from one of our licensed professionals today.
 We look forward to helping you.

 Ready to get started?